ehusted01/reef/README.md

 ### Running Tests ###
 - Open the test panel: `Visual Studio -> View -> Tests`
 - Then, click the `Run Tests` icon.

+## Operational Use Cases ##
+- User can gain a fish from having less app usage between sessions
+- User can lose a fish from having more app usage between sessions

 ## Project Structure ##